samueldsr99/frontend-performance-homeworks/README.md

 ### Minification of assets

 Both CSS and JavaScript assets were minified using `vite`, which handles this out of the box.
+For these, the project files were reorganized to define which js files were going to be bundled, as some of the files are already minified dependencies.
+Every file that contains the `.min.js` extension was excluded from the build process and moved to the `public` folder, the rest are minified as part of the build process.

 For image assets, the `vite-plugin-image-optimizer` was used to compress the images at build time.

 ### Lazy loading of images